 The first documented barn quilt used the Ohio Star pattern and was placed on a barn in Adams County, Ohio, in 2001.
 Groves went on to place more barn quilts on more barns with the support of the Ohio Arts Council, including a block called the Snail’s Trail on her mother’s tobacco barn.

 The first barn quilts were painted directly onto the barns.
 However, this was a difficult and time-consuming process, so the concept of the barn quilt as we now know it (painted onto a square piece of wood) was developed.

 It wasn’t long before people everywhere wanted barn quilts, and not just on barns.
-Barn quilts are now found on barns, homes, and businesses in all 48 contiguous states.
+Barn quilts now decorate barns, homes, and businesses in all 48 contiguous states.